bonniee/chuck-workshop/chuck-workbook.md

 ### What is ChucK?
 ChucK is a musical programming language developed at Princeton.
 The homepage is here: [http://chuck.cs.princeton.edu](http://chuck.cs.princeton.edu)

+The goal of ChucK is sound/music creation and performance.
+While most programming languages have built-in support for things like numbers and strings, ChucK also focuses on the manipulation of sound and time.
+It lends itself well to live coding and experimentation.
+Hopefully you'll find it fun!

 Before we begin: